-VII: An Anglo-American Literary Review was begun as an annual journal in 1980 through the combined efforts of Barbara Reynolds of Cambridge, England, Clyde S. Kilby, founder of the Wade Center, and Beatrice Batson.
+VII: Journal of the Marion E. Wade Center was begun as an annual journal in 1980 through the combined efforts of Barbara Reynolds of Cambridge, England, Clyde S. Kilby, founder of the Wade Center, and Beatrice Batson.
+The original journal title was VII: An Anglo-American Literary Review.
 Dr. Batson, at that time Chair of the Wheaton College English Department, invited Dr. Reynolds to teach Dante and Ariosto at Wheaton for the 1977-1978 school year.
 During that year, the two professors spent many hours talking together about Sayers and the other authors.
 Out of one such lunch-time conversation came the idea for an academic journal focusing on the seven authors' works.
-Dr. Batson and Dr. Reynolds exuberantly scribbled the original concepts for VII: An Anglo-American Literary Review on a napkin, and then brought the idea to Dr. Kilby, who had long hoped to establish a journal at the Wade Center.
+Dr. Batson and Dr. Reynolds exuberantly scribbled the original concepts for VII: Journal of the Marion E. Wade Center on a napkin, and then brought the idea to Dr. Kilby, who had long hoped to establish a journal at the Wade Center.
 The journal was launched in 1980 with a gala dinner in London.

 These professors saw the need for a forum where the lives and works of the Wade authors could be discussed with academic rigor without forgoing accessibility.
 Dr. Reynolds explains, "As thinkers, novelists, creators of new worlds, poets, dramatists, Christian believers, innovators in all they undertook, they set a high standard of intellectual integrity and imaginative achievement.
 We have still much to learn from them and about them.
 Their influence, severally and in combination, continues to be far-reaching and an inspiration to all who value creative excellence."